 From the comfort of your home, you can help Graci and Kadi continue to show gratitude to our active military.

 “We can always use cards!”
 Graci offered with enthusiasm.
 “People can sign cards and mail them to us to share with the troops.”

-Kadi added, “If people are interested in sending snacks or other items, we encourage people to order items using our Amazon link and ship items directly to Operation Military Matters.”
+Kadi added, “If people are interested in sending snacks or other items, we encourage people to order items from our Amazon wish list and ship items directly to Operation Military Matters.”

 This mother-daughter duo is staying optimistic and grateful as they continue to live the mission of Operation Military Matters.

 “We are so thankful for the support we have received from Royal Neighbors and its members,” said Kadi.
 “It is amazing to see how a $200 grant from the Difference Maker Fund has grown into over $100,000 in difference made.”